ryancct/ryancct.github.com/_posts/2012-10-07-approach-to-valuation---overview.md

 So, what is Graham & Dodd approach to valuation?

-In the approach, there are three essential elements - Assets, Earning Power & Profitable Growth.
+In the approach, there are three essential elements - **Assets, Earning Power & Profitable Growth**.

 Asset value among the three elements is the most reliable measure in valuing the firm, while the earning power is second and profitable growth is the least reliable measure.